 I found that sitting around on the idea of it wasn’t doing me much good these past few weeks, and I finally had to make up my mind to just be proactive about it, roll up my sleeves, and get to work.

-If you find yourself in a bit of a planning slump, but you know this huge task is looming ahead of you, let me help you get moving with your homeschool planning.
+If you find yourself in a bit of a planning slump, but you know this huge task is looming ahead of you, let me help you get moving with your homeschool plan.
 Here are a few tips that I think will help you.

 Keep your notebook at hand, because you never know when the inspiration will hit.
 You’ve really got to write down all those thoughts floating through your head about what curriculum to buy, what supplies you need, and how you’ll organize your school day.

 Writing down random thoughts helps you to pull your ideas to gather.
 Google Drive works for me.

 At some point you’ll need to pull out a fresh page and actually begin making your homeschool plan, but not without a bit of thorough research first.

 This fall semester I determined right away that my curricula picks for my 3rd grader were not going to be sufficient for the entire school year.
 Although I stocked up on a lot of loot from our charter school, the programs weren’t cohesive enough for my taste.
 I knew I wanted to add a more cohesive science program, change up some things we were doing for math, and find additional ways to bring history lessons to life.
 So, this meant I would need to go shopping all over again.

 My main goal was to find resources, so I began looking at my Rainbow Resource catalog for items I might be interested in buying.
 This was only the beginning of my research.

 After scouring the Rainbow Resource catalog (it’s hundreds of pages thick!), I went on a few rabbit trails hunting down different publishers’ websites and comparing curricula.